Mloweedgar/dmv/README.md

 1. **convert_wkt_to_gejson_feature.sql** - this script creates a function that takes shapefile data and converts them to geojson data, necessary for visualization of maps on Apache Superset
 2. **process_region_district_lga_names.sql** - this script combines the names and codes of the regions, districts and LGAs being used across RUWASA, MoH and PO-RALG so that cross cutting visualizations are possible in process 8.
+2a. **process_region_district_lga_lookup.sql** - this script creates a lookup table for region, district, and LGA codes/names, supporting cross-cutting visualizations.
+It supplements process_region_district_lga_names.sql and is used for additional harmonization or lookup needs.
 3. **process_gps_point_data.sql** - this script processes GPS data on water points, cleans it to get down to only key information for visualization (Edgar - does it also remove points outside Tanzania's boundaries?)
 4. **process_ruwasa_district_infracoverage.sql** - (this needs to be converted to a process by edgar) this script
 5. **process_ruwasa_wp_report.sql** - (this needs to be converted to a process by edgar)